Technical Market Indicators

 Colby's Time-Tested Money Management Rules

 to Ensure Survival over the Long Run

-1. Always Preserve Capital.
-Traders should limit loss to 0.5% of total capital for any one position.
+6. Short-term traders should limit a loss to 1% or less for any one position.

 END OF PAGE